-Now, the rest of those untapped arches have been cleaned out, polished up, and turned into a space for pop up food, bars, music, art, and entertainment.
-Here’s what they have lined up for the debut run:
+And where Banksy goes, everyone else follows – so in 2018 the other arches were cleaned out, polished up, and turned into a hub for pop up eateries, bars, music, art, and entertainment.
+Here’s what you’ll find there:

 AN INSANE IMMERSIVE VENUE WITH A VIBRATING FLOOR